 Eligible employees may purchase amounts of Accidental Death and Dismemberment Insurance coverage for themselves and dependents through payroll deduction.
-New employees shall become initially eligible to participate in these programs on the first day of the pay period following the first pay period in which the employee works and receives pay for one-half plus one of their regularly scheduled hours.
+New employees shall become initially eligible to participate in these programs on the first day of the pay period following the first pay period in which the employee is in paid status.
 Participation will continue as long as premiums are paid timely.
 If the employee does not have sufficient earnings to cover the deduction for premiums, the employee must make alternative payment arrangements that are acceptable to the County Human Resources, Employee Benefits and Services Division.
 The benefits will be provided subject to carrier requirements, and will be administered by the County Employee Benefits and Services Division.